mjflores/Face_Analysis/README.md

 # *Face Analysis*
-Un conjunto de algoritmos de análisis facial usando CNN
+A set of facial analysis algorithms using CNN
-1. FER
+1. Facial Expression Recogntion (FER)
 2. Liveness
-3. Orientation
+3. FAce orientation
 4. Eye/mouth, include a program to cut the eyes and mouth